Pseudoterminal: Variants

 In the BSD PTY system, the slave device file, which generally has a name of the form /dev/tty[p-za-e][0-9a-f], supports all system calls applicable to text terminal devices.
 Thus it supports login sessions.
 The master device file, which generally has a name of the form /dev/pty[p-za-e][0-9a-f], is the endpoint for communication with the terminal emulator.

-With this [p-za-e] naming scheme, there can be at most 256 tty pairs.
+With the BSD [p-za-e] naming scheme, there can be at most 256 tty pairs.
 Also, finding the first free pty master can introduce a race condition unless a locking scheme is adopted.
-For that reason, recent BSD operating systems, such as FreeBSD, implement Unix98 PTYs.

-BSD PTYs have been rendered obsolete by Unix98 ptys whose naming system does not limit the number of pseudo-terminals and access to which occurs without danger of race conditions. /dev/ptmx is the "pseudo-terminal master multiplexer".
+For that reason, some BSD operating systems, such as FreeBSD, OpenBSD, and DragonFly BSD, and the BSD-based macOS, have added support for Unix98 PTYs, whose naming system does not limit the number of pseudo-terminals, and access to which occurs without danger of race conditions. /dev/ptmx is the "pseudo-terminal master multiplexer".
 Opening it returns a file descriptor of a master node and causes an associated slave node /dev/pts/N to be created.